Purpose of Chick

 Not medical or professional advice

-Chick does not provide medical, nutritional, psychological, fitness, or other professional advice.
-Chick does not diagnose, treat, prevent, cure, monitor, or manage any disease, injury, eating disorder, mental health condition, or medical condition.
+Chick does not provide medical, nutritional, psychological, fitness, dietetic, clinical, emergency, or other professional advice.
+Chick does not diagnose, treat, prevent, cure, monitor, or manage any disease, injury, eating disorder, mental health condition, allergy, pregnancy concern, or medical condition.

 If you have symptoms, pain, injury, severe restriction, binge eating, purging, dizziness, fainting, chest pain, pregnancy concerns, diabetes concerns, allergic reactions, or any urgent health issue, seek appropriate professional or emergency help.
 Do not rely on Chick for emergencies.